billgewrgoulas/Treegram-Web-Application/README.md

 Treegram
 ==============

 A ruby on rails app.
 Allows a user to create an account with username, password, and avatar.
-After login user can upload photos to their account and tag other users in the photos, follow users and see their photos, leave comments on a picture.
+After login users can upload photos to their account and tag other users in the photos, follow users and see their photos, leave comments on a picture.

 Installation and Usage
 ------------